oarcscience/ith.oarc.science/ame/fpg/fpg00.md

 #### Part II: Journal of American Folk-Lore 2:4 pp. 23-35 \[1889\]

 ###### Scanned at Intangible Textual Heritage, November 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------